eharrison190736/eharrison190736.github.io/project3.md

 -   **Source Code Repository: https://github.com/eharrison190736/csci-301-fall-2019/blob/master/lab06/RightTriangle.py**

 ## Project description
 This program is able to determine the hypotenuse and surface area of a right triange.
+The first triangle has the sides of 5 and 5.
+The second triangle contains the sides of

 ## How to compiles / run the program